SymfonyCasts/symfony6/sfcasts/ep3-doctrine/foundry.md

 bit more realistic.
 Actually, first, having *one* `VinylMix` still isn't very useful.
 So instead, inside `AppFixtures`, change this to `createMany(25)`.

 *This* is where Foundry shines.
-If we reload our fixtures now
+If we reload our fixtures now:

 ```terminal-silent
 symfony console doctrine:fixtures:load
 ```

-with a *single* line of code, we now have *25* random fixtures to work with!
+With a *single* line of code, we have *25* random fixtures to work with!
 Though, the random data *could* be a bit better... so let's improve that.

 ## Customizing getDefaults()

 Inside `VinylMixFactory`, change the title.
-Instead of `text()` - which which can sometimes be a *wall* of text, change to `words()`... and let's use *5* words, and then pass *true* so it returns this as a string.
+Instead of `text()` - which can sometimes be a *wall* of text, change to `words()`... and let's use *5* words, and pass *true* so it returns this as a string.
 Otherwise, the `words()` method returns an array.
 For `trackCount`, we *do* want a random number, but... probably a number between 5 and 20.
-For the `genre`, let's go for a `randomElement()` to randomly choose either `pop` or `rock`.
-Those are the two genres that we've been working with in our app so far.
+For `genre`, let's go for a `randomElement()` to randomly choose either `pop` or `rock`.
+Those are the two genres that we've been working with so far.
 And, whoops... make sure you call this like a function.
 There we go.
 Finally, for `votes`, choose a random number between -50 and 50.

 Much better!
 Oh, and you can see that `make:factory` added a *bunch* of our properties here by default, but it didn't add *all* of them.
-One that's missing here `description`.
+One that's missing is `description`.
 Add it: `'description' => self::faker()->` and then use `paragraph()`.
 Finally, for `slug`, we don't need that *at all* because it will be set automatically.